 I am going to cheat on this question and share some movies that have impressed me lately with their animated performances.

 I love movies with fantastical creatures and the merman from “The Shape of Water” was a favourite for me this year.
 He achieved the look of latex and practical effects and the merman’s animated performance didn’t feel CG.

 The team at Laika also did a fantastic job on Kubo and the Two Strings.
-Stop motion has always had a soft spot for myself.
+Stop motion has always had a soft spot for me.

 More about Brian Green, technical director at Pixar

-Brian Green’s 20 years at Pixar Animation Studios has seen him create and supervise the creation of some of the big screen’s best-loved characters.
-From his very first project – the character of Slim the stick insect – Green has gone on to supervise across The Good Dinosaur, Toy Story 3, Ratatouille, Nemo, Monsters Inc and A Bugs Life, amongst others Hollywood hits.
+Brian Green’s 20 years at Pixar Animation Studios have seen him create and supervise the creation of some of the big screen’s best-loved characters.
+From his very first project – the character of Slim the stick insect – Green has gone on to supervise across The Good Dinosaur, Toy Story 3, Ratatouille, Nemo, Monsters Inc. and A Bugs Life, amongst others Hollywood hits.